How to report misconduct

-You can report misconduct to the university by filing online, or by calling UA's Title IX professionals who are trained to help who are identified below.
+You can report misconduct to the university by filing online, or by calling UA's Title IX professionals who are trained to help.
 You do not need to disclose any personal information.

 We know reporting can be difficult, so before reporting you can ask for help with understanding all of your options.
 More information about the process is available so you can choose the best course for yourself.
 You can also ask faculty, trusted staff or our Title IX team to help you report.